 As per usual with Japanese food, pairing sake with a meal is all about umami – the savoury taste.
 Both sake and the meal its accompanying should contain umami.
 According to Wassef, a good rule of thumb to follow when cooking or eating with sake is to match light sakes with light dishes, and fuller-bodied sakes with main meals.

 “The flavour profiles of Junmai Daiginjō and Junmai Ginjō are going to be lighter, more floral and crisp,” he says.
 “We’d recommend pairing them with entrees, sashimi and lighter dishes, or even just having as an aperitif.

 When it comes to the main meal, Wassef suggests moving onto something more full-bodied, like the Kimoto or Yamahai classifications.
 “I’d recommend a medium-bodied Houraisen sake warmed up and paired with our teriyaki fish collars.

 Planning on cooking with sake at home?
-Leigh Hudson from newly opened Japanese knife and sake specialist store Chef’s Armoury provides three tips for your next meal (Japanese-inspired or otherwise):
+Leigh Hudson from the Japanese knife and sake specialist store Chef’s Armoury provides three tips for your next meal (Japanese-inspired or otherwise):

 • Use sake to take the edge off of strong fish flavours.
 “It has a very cleansing characteristic when it’s thrown in with seafood or other strong-flavoured meats,” he says.
 “Even a glass on the side of a dish of john dory refreshes the palate.”